These are the languages, libraries and frameworks I've learned and used so far:

 Static Site Generators

 Set up and deployment, themes, plug-ins.
 I'm not a big fan of Wordpress for small sites and personal blogs.
 I like to use static site generators instead.

 Node and Express

 Create a server and deploy simple dynamic sites using templating engines and routes.

 VPS (virtual private servers)

 Server set up, virtual hosts, domain management, website deployment.
-I'm currently testing Digital Ocean VPS.
+I'm currently using a Digital Ocean VPS (referral link).